-For children with a diagnosed sensory impairment, educational settings, parents carers and hospital-based health professionals can make a referral to the Sensory Support Team.
+For children with a diagnosed sensory impairment, educational settings, parents carers and hospital-based health professionals can make a referral from the Sensory Support Team.
 This referral must include medical information from a hospital-based health professional, before the referral can be processed.

 - Environmental assessments